 Only after years of outcries from consumer groups did the government step in and tell credit companies to provide one free credit check per year.
 To keep their businesses going, the companies capitulated to the demand, but just barely.

-Hopefully now you understand the purpose of the credit score.
-One of the ways to use this knowledge in order to make the score higher (especially if you don’t have a lot of credit) is to take out a credit card and borrow $500 to buy something (or to PayPal some cash over to email@example.com).
+Hopefully now you understand the purpose of the credit score, and how you can always check a credit score for free.
+One of the ways to use this knowledge in order to make the score higher (especially if you don’t have a lot of credit) is to take out a credit card and borrow $500 to buy something (or to PayPal some cash over to firstname.lastname@example.org).
 Pay it off slowly for a few months (twice the minimum payment is good), then after 3 or 4 months, pay off the whole thing.
 Do that a few times to show the companies that you’re not frivolous in your spending, and that you can be trusted with money.
 Later on, when you’re considering buying a car or a house (provided you don’t have the money to buy them cash; yes, people do it all the time) your credit score will reflect that you are a good investment for them a trustworthy custodian of money, and you’ll be able to get a lower APR.
 (Remember, it’s all about competition for them: they’re competing with other financial institutions for your business.
 The free market works both ways.
 Be comforted in this, you do have some power, but it’ll take some work.)

 Now, I’ve been talking about the consumer’s point of view, which doesn’t really help you unless you want to spend money.
 But what if you want to make money?
 Can you really make money using credit cards?
 In short yes.
 In fact, this, my friend, is when the real power of the credit score and the credit card come in to play.